-Released in March for the iPhone 15 Pro, iPad, and Mac, Resident Evil 3 didn't achieve the commercial success Capcom had hoped for.
-Despite the appeal of a horror classic and Apple's support in promoting it, the title recorded modest download and revenue figures.
+Released in March for iPhone 15 Pro, iPad, and Mac, Resident Evil 3 did not achieve the commercial performance that Capcom had hoped for.
+Even with the appeal of a horror classic and Apple's support in its promotion, the title registered modest numbers in downloads and revenue.

 - Infected in The Last of Us 2: Types, Differences, and How to Fight Them